nostrocket/nostrocket.org/protocol.md

 The protoocol is a work in progress, but this is the general idea of what to codify into a set of rules.

-1. A Nostrocket project starts with a problem statement from the project creator.
+1. A Subrocket starts with a problem statement from the project creator.
     * This is the starting point because for a project to be a success it must solve a real problem for real people.
 2. The project creator refines the problem statement into a very simple mission statement.
     * A software project is the codification of the values of a group of people.
 The mission statement is the stated reason for the group to exist.